As our focus returns to Customer Research, here is a quick review of research innovations on show across the world.

 It would be great to hear more about how you are innovating within your business.
 Please share any tips or ideas our comment boxes below.

-Meanwhile, enjoy a sunny July and I’ll be bringing you more on customer research in the weeks ahead.
+Meanwhile, enjoy your week and I’ll be bringing you more on customer research in the weeks ahead.